JumpmanYouKnow/PythonNotes/k8s Notes.md

 There are 3 types of manifests to expose a service

-1. **NodePort**:  Assign the service to a port, access the service by port number.
+1. **NodePort:**  Assign the service to a port, access the service by port number.
 Ex:`<NodeIP>:<PortNumber>`, PortNumber is fixed, NodeIP could be any node that the service is running on. pods traffic is balanced in the same node, but not balanced in the different nodes .
 This is not good for production, but good for local testing by using kube-proxy.

-2. **LoadBalancer** Similar to NodePort, but expose the all `<NodeIP>:<PortNumber>=`to a external load balancer.
+2. **LoadBalancer:** Similar to NodePort, but expose the all `<NodeIP>:<PortNumber>=`to a external load balancer.
 Node traffic is balanced.

-3. **Ingress** Recommended way for production.
+3. **Ingress:** Recommended way for production.

 # Tools
 kubectl, kubeadmin, minikube, helm